Moments of inertia in light deformed nuclei: pairing and mean-field impacts: Models for moments of inertia

 A {\it microscopic} expression for $\cal J$ is given by the Inglis cranking formula \cite{Ring,In54,In56}

-where $I_x$ is x-component of the operator of the total angular moment, $|0\rangle$ is the ground state (g.s.), and $|i\rangle$ is an excited state with energy $E_i$ and quantum numbers $I^{\pi}K=1^+1$ ($I$ is the total angular momentum, $K$ is its projection onto the nuclear symmetry axis, and $\pi$ is the parity.)
+where $I_x$ is x-component of the operator of the total angular moment $I$, $|0\rangle$ is the ground state (g.s.), and $|i\rangle$ is an excited state with energy $E_i$ and quantum numbers $K^{\pi}=1^+$ ($K$ is projection of $I$ onto the nuclear symmetry axis, $\pi$ is the parity.)

 Expression (\ref{Inglis}) can be used at different levels of complexity.
 In the simplest mean-field case, we deal with mere particle-hole (ph) excitations.
 Then $|i\rangle = |ph\rangle$ and $E_i=e_p-e_h$, where $e_p$ and $e_h$ are energies of the particle and hole single-particle levels.
 This yields the original Inglis cranking formula \cite{In54,In56}.
-If the pairing is included, we obtain the Inglis-Belyaev formula \cite{Be59,Be61}
+If the pairing is included, we obtain the Inglis-Belyaev (IB) formula \cite{Be59,Be61}